psyreactor/dms-dolarBlue/README.md

   - Euro Blue
   - Euro Oficial
 - **Refresh Interval**: How often to update the exchange rates in minutes (default: 10, range: 1-60)
+- **Button Text**: Text to display on the first action button in the popup (leave empty to hide)
+- **Button URL**: URL to open when clicking the first button (e.g., https://dolarhoy.com)
+- **Button 2 Text**: Text to display on the second action button in the popup (leave empty to hide)
+- **Button 2 URL**: URL to open when clicking the second button

 ### Widget Display

 The widget shows:
 - **Bar**: Icon ($ or €) + Buy value + Sell value
+- **Popup**:
-- **Popup**: All four exchange rates (Dolar Blue, Dolar Oficial, Euro Blue, Euro Oficial) with buy and sell values
+  - All four exchange rates (Dolar Blue, Dolar Oficial, Euro Blue, Euro Oficial) with buy and sell values
+  - Up to 2 customizable action buttons (if configured) that open URLs in your default browser
+  - Buttons are displayed side-by-side when both are configured, or full-width if only one is configured

 ## Files